-Standard Element 2.4 a) Lead the use of district technology and performance Understand and promote the most effective and appropriate technologies to support teaching and learning within the district. b) management systems to support teaching and learning; and Monitor, evaluate and report on the effectiveness of curriculum, instruction and assessment practices across the district, and make appropriate recommendations.
-Standard 3: Management 1 Ŭ Standard Element 3.1 a) Develop and oversee district systems for effective and Linderstand and manitar and efficient management of policies, procedures and practices; Understand and monitor and evaluate district management and operational systems. b) Review and utilize the district's strategic and longrange plans to guide the district's daily practices; c) Analyze district processes and operations to identify and place in priority order strategic and tactical challenges for the district; and d) Identify and demonstrate the ability to lead the process to implement best practices in personnel management, facilities operation, financial and student procedures, data management, technology management and transportation systems.
+Standard Element 2.4 Understand and promote the most effective and appropriate technologies to support teaching and learning within the district. a) b) Lead the use of district technology and performance management systems to support teaching and learning; and Monitor, evaluate and report on the effectiveness of curriculum, instruction and assessment practices across the district, and make appropriate recommendations.
+Standard 3: Management Standard Element 3.1 a) Develop and oversee district systems for effective and efficient management of policies, procedures and Understand, monitor and evaluate practices; district management and operational systems. b) Review and utilize the district's strategic and longrange plans to guide the district's daily practices; c) Analyze district processes and operations to identify and place in priority order strategic and tactical challenges for the district; and d) Identify and demonstrate the ability to lead the process to implement best practices in personnel management, facilities operation, financial and student procedures, data management, technology management and transportation systems.
 Standard Element 3.2 Understand and efficiently use human, fiscal and technological resources within the district. a) Develop multi-year fiscal plans and annual budgets aligned to the district's strategic plan (vision, mission, values and goals); b) Analyze and develop a district's budget and financial status and project the district's long-term resource needs and expenditures; c) Lead the process to develop and implement facility and space utilization plans for the district; d) Lead the process to develop plans that reflect the district's vision for the use of technology to manage district operational systems; e) Identify, recommend, secure, allocate and evaluate appropriate human resources to support the educational program and operations; f) Demonstrate the ability to implement effective internal controls for the receipt and distribution of funds at the district and school levels; and g) Lead and implement an effective process for asset management.

-Lead the process to review, revise and implement district policies and procedures that result in a safe and secure environment for students and staff; and Develop, review, analyze and implement crisis plans in environment for students and staff; and , collaboration with district personnel and public safety officials.
-Work with district- and building-level leaders to identify collaborative leadership potential within the school district; and Identify strategies for developing district's leadership capacity and sustainability.
-Identify, research and recommend district standards that protect instructional time and schedules; Develop, evaluate and implement districtwide plans and procedures that focus on high-quality instruction and student learning (including but not limited to discipline, district calendars and daily schedules); and Work collaboratively through the collective bargaining process to formalize district standards relative to instructional time and schedules.
+, Standard Element 3.3 a) Lead the process to review, revise and implement district policies and procedures that result in a safe and secure Understand and promote district environment for students and staff; and level policies and procedures that b) Develop, review, analyze and implement crisis plans in protect the welfare and safety of collaboration with district personnel and public safety students and staff across the district. officials.
+Standard Element 3.4 a) Work with district- and building-level leaders to identify collaborative leadership potential within the school district; Understand and develop district and capacity for distributed leadership. b) Identify strategies for developing district's leadership capacity and sustainability.
+Standard Element 3.5 a) Identify, research and recommend district standards that protect instructional time and schedules; Understand and ensure that district time focuses on supporting high- quality school instruction and student learning. b) Develop, evaluate and implement districtwide plans and procedures that focus on high-quality instruction and student learning (including but not limited to discipline, district calendars and daily schedules); and c) Work collaboratively through the collective bargaining process to formalize district standards relative to instructional time and schedules.